 Federal Home Loan Bank.
-There is no market for FHLBC stock and it may only be sold back to the FHLBC or another member institution at par with the FHLBC and the FHFA approval.
+There is no market for FHLBC stock and it may only be sold back to the FHLBC or another member institution at par with the FHLBC and the Federal Housing Finance Agency ("FHFA") approval.
 As a result, its cost, and its par amount at this time represents its carrying amount.
-The carrying amount of FHLBC stock was \$2.2 million at both December 31, 2015 and 2014.
+The carrying amount of FHLBC stock was \$3.8 million and \$2.2 million at December 31, 2016 and December 31, 2015, respectively.